Welcome to today's edition of the Rush 24-7 podcast.

 Now, let's go to this Stephanie Cutter sound button.

-And and the media analyzing this and wow, what an idiot this Stephanie Cutter is.
+And the media analyzed and said, well, what an idiot this Stephanie Cutter is.

 I couldn't believe it.

-As I saw it on election night, CNN analyst, Democrat flak Stephanie Cutter claimed it Chris Christie's big win should be read as a rejection of the Republican Party.
+As I saw it on election night, CNN analyst Democrat flak Stephanie Cutter claimed that Chris Christie's big win should be read as a rejection of the Republican Party.

 Bill Crystal had just proclaimed Christie was impressive and Obamacare is toxic.